nektro/go-internetarchive/README.md

   -h, --help              help for download
       --only-meta         when enabled, only saves _meta.xml files -o, --save-dir string    (default "./data")
+      --resume            When enabled, performs a deeper check for item completion
 ```

 ## Built With